 We’ve all been there.
 Our dog looks at us with those big, cow eyes, and guilt trips us into giving them just a little tidbit because we love them so much and don’t want them to look so sad.
-But it doesn’t take long, for those treats to add up, and before we know it, we’re getting a talk from out vet about our beloved buddy being obese and needing to go on a diet.
+But it doesn’t take long, for those treats to add up, and before we know it, we’re getting a talk from out vet about our beloved buddy in their large dog crate being obese and needing to go on a diet.
 But how do we know that our dog is fat and not just ‘big boned’ or covered in ‘puppy fat’?

 What to Look for in an Overweight Dog?

 There are three key ways to tell if your dog is overweight.

 - Does your dog have an obvious ‘waistline’?
 If your dog doesn’t then he or she should have one.
 You can tell if your dog has a waistline by viewing him or her from different angles.
 From above, the waistline is what marks out the front half from the back half of your dog, it should come together with a little, rather like an hourglass.
 From the side, you should be able to see your dog’s abdomen rise up towards the underside of his or her hind legs.

 - Can you feel or see your dog’s ribs?
 If you can’t feel or see your dog’s ribs, then your dog is certainly overweight, they should be visible and easy to feel.

 - When your dog sits down, does their back look to be straight, or do they have any so-called ‘love handles’?